yetulaxman/ContainersHPC2024/_hands-on/local_docker_to_singularity.md

 ---
 Sometimes, container images may not be readily available in registries for our purpose.
 In that case, we have to either modify an existing docker image or build a new one.
 Unfortunately, the docker-related operations can only be done on our local machines or any host machine where we have privileged root access.
 This tutorial explains how to build a Apptainer image from a local docker image in play-with-docker environment.

+> Part of this tutorial requires a workstation with docker client installed and thus can't be done in CSC HPC environment.  <a href="http://labs.play-with-docker.com/" target="_blank"> Use PWD terminal</a> instead.

 ###  Expected outcome of this tutorial:
 After this tutorial, you will learn to:
 - Save a docker image locally ( In PWD environment)